The Ultimate Fresh Fruit Cake (Works With Any Fruit!)

 This Fresh Fruit Cake recipe is such a handy one to keep in your back pocket because It is the most adaptable cake ever!
 It is the best way to use up an abundance of any fruit, even if it’s past its prime.
 I have nicknamed it “compost cake”, because it is the most delicious last stop for all the random fruit you have lying around instead of having to throw it in the compost.

-This was originally a plum cake recipe, and although the plum version is probably still my favourite, I’ve adapted it so you can make it with virtually any fruit, and it always works perfectly.
+This was originally a plum cake recipe, and although the plum version is probably still my favourite, I’ve adapted it so you can put virtually any fruit in this cake, and it always works perfectly.
 It’s truly a miracle Fresh Fruit Cake.

 Fresh Fruit Cake: The origin story